Faithful Simulation and Detection of Quantum Spin Hall Effect on Superconducting Circuits: Conclusion

-In summary, we have proposed a circuit quantum electrodynamics system with TLRs and transmons connected by SQUIDs, the hopping coefficients between these quasi-lattices could be adjusted separately.
+In summary, we have proposed a circuit quantum electrodynamics system with TLRs and transmons connected by SQUIDs, the hopping coefficients between these lattices can be adjusted separately.
 With that a $\mathbb{Z}_2$ topological insulator in 2D lattices is realized and the phase transitions between topological and trivial states are simulated.
-With different parameters the wave functions for metal and topological states are shown all over the 2D lattices separately and edge states of topological states along the boundaries are illustrated.
-Considering the real status of superconducting circuits experiment, based on an 6$\times$6 lattice, we have given out a probable proposal to detect the topological edge state which could tolerate the decoherence at present experiments.
 Our proposal is stable and well controllable, especially using SQUIDs to realize the hopping is smooth and steady.
-The state of each quasi-lattice could be prepared and detected separately and precisely.
+The state of each lattice can be prepared and detected separately and precisely.
+And superconducting circuits can be used to simulate gauge fields effect that had been done with cold atoms and still keep the present advantages.
 These new characteristics surpass the previous methods and will shed light not only on the realization of the topological systems but also topological quantum computation.